VOKA-AI/TheEdenLiveStreaming/README.md

 </div>

 1. KOLs makes videos on the client, including fetching NFT picture from blockchain, generate 3D avatar, and used as face mask, then send them to ***The Eden*** server over [socket.io](https://github.com/socketio/socket.io).
-2. ***The Eden*** server will do some pre-processing, such as encoding, then uploading it to IPFS network.
+2. ***The Eden*** server will do some pre-processing, such as encoding, then uploading it to IPFS network, or Greenfield network.
 3. Audiences using client to interact with ***The Eden***, geting data hash from server, combine with *smart contract*, audiences can pay to subscribe, send virtual gifts to KOLs.
 4. Audiences use data hash to get live stream from IPFS.